Approximation of smallest linear tree grammar: Preliminaries

 \subsection{Grammar size}

-There is a subtle point, when defining the \emph{size} $|\grammar|$ of the SLCF grammar \grammar: One possible definition could be $|\grammar|=\sum_{(A\to t)\in P}|t|$, i.e., the sum of all sizes of all right-hand sides.
+When defining the \emph{size} $|\grammar|$ of the SLCF grammar \grammar, one possibility is $|\grammar|=\sum_{(A\to t)\in P}|t|$, i.e., the sum of all sizes of all right-hand sides.
 However, consider for instance the rule $A(y_1,\ldots,y_\ell) \to f(y_1,\ldots,y_{i-1},a,y_i,\ldots,y_\ell)$.
 It is in fact enough to describe the right-hand side as $(f,(i,a))$, as we have $a$ as the $i$-th child of $f$.
 On the remaining positions we just list the parameters, whose order is known to us (see the remark in the previous paragraph).
 In general, each right-hand side of $\grammar$ can be specified by listing for each node its children that are \emph{not} parameters together with their positions in the list of all children.
 These positions are numbers between $1$ and $r$ (it is easy to show that our algorithm \algmain{} creates only nonterminals of rank at most $r$, see Lemma~\ref{lem: small rank}, and hence every node in a right-hand side has at most $r$ children) and therefore fit into $\Ocomp(1)$ machine words.
 For this reason we define the size $|\grammar|$ as the total number of non-parameter nodes in all right-hand sides.
+Note that such an approach is well-established; see for instance~\cite{BuLoMa07}.

 Should the reader prefer to define the size of a grammar as the total number of all nodes (including parameters) in all right-hand sides, then the approximation ratio of our algorithm \algmain{} has to be multiplied with the additional factor $r$.